-Regular Graduate Students have satisfied all requirements for admission to the College of Graduate Studies and to a graduate program, including submission of all documents (see the sections on Admission and Admission Procedures in this Catalog). and supplemental application materials as required by the program.
-A Regular Graduate Student may also be a person who was previously admitted to the University as a Provisional or Non-Degree graduate student and is in good academic standing (with a GPA of 3.0 or above) at the time of re-application for Regular degree-seeking, certificate, or licensure admission.
+Regular Graduate Students have satisfied all requirements for admission to the College of Graduate Studies and to a graduate program, including submission of all documents (see the sections on Admission and Admission Procedures in this Catalog).

+A Regular Graduate Student may also be a person who was previously admitted to the University as a Conditional, or Non-Degree graduate student and is in good academic standing (with a GPA of 3.0 or above) at the time of re-application for Regular degree-seeking, certificate, or licensure admission.